catppuccin/gtk/README.md

 ## Installation
 This GTK theme requires:
-- GTK >=3.20
+- GTK `>=3.20`
 - Python 3+

 ### Automated script
-We provide a Python script to automate the process of installing the theme:
+We provide a Python script to automate the process of installing the theme, This is what the output will look like:

 ```
 curl -LsS "https://raw.githubusercontent.com/catppuccin/gtk/main/install.py" -o install.py